 Yes, however you can only recover up to $300 in attorney fees.
 You cannot always recover the full $300, but for judgments over $3,000 you can.

 Why are there so many steps if the Court already determined that the debtor owes me money?

 It is important to realize that the state legislature has certain protections for judgment debtors.
 Debtors wages are in part “exempt” such that there is a minimum amount of money that the judgment debtors will receive even when wages are being garnished.
 Furthermore, the various steps ensure accuracy and due process for all parties.

 Should I hire an attorney?

-Jonathan Baner handles all of the firm's collection practice including garnishments, executions, attachments, lien foreclosures, etc. He may be contacted by e-mail at jonathan@BanerBaner.com.
+Jonathan Baner handles all of the firm's collection practice including garnishments, executions, attachments, lien foreclosures, etc. He has creditors against debtors or debtors against creditors in countless collection actions.
+He may be contacted by e-mail at Jonathan@BanerBaner.com.